 Like all things in life, finding a balance is essential.
 Maybe now is just my time to sit back and reflect on how awesome the rest of the world really is.

-Have you ever gone though reverse culture shock?
+Have you ever gone through reverse culture shock?
 What was your experience like?
 Tell us about it in the comments below!